apolloclark/apn-blog/README.md

 - [ModSecurity](https://www.modsecurity.org/) - Apache firewall
 - [McAfee MySQL Audit Plugin](https://github.com/mcafee/mysql-audit) - MySQL security logging

-The firewall rules are set to only allow your *personal IP address*.
-You can customize configuration by changing the *var.yml* files in the *ansbible* folders.
-The central Terraform config file is [here](https://github.com/apolloclark/tf-aws/blob/master/terraform/variables.tf).*
+The firewall rules are set to only allow your **personal IP address**.
+You can customize configuration by changing the **var.yml** files in the **ansbible folders**.
+The central Terraform config file is [here](https://github.com/apolloclark/tf-aws/blob/master/terraform/variables.tf).

 <br/><br/><br/>